Originally published 6/30/21, Updated on 4/7/23

 Step 1: Identify changes for this year

-According to our latest HR Priorities Report, employers are doubling down on mental health offerings and holistic wellbeing support after another tumultuous year.
-Additionally, the rollercoaster workforce (i.e., people leaving their jobs in droves, mass hiring, remote onboarding) further highlighted shortcomings in the areas of HR, healthcare, and financial wellness.
+According to our HR Priorities Report, employers are doubling down on mental health offerings and holistic wellbeing support after another tumultuous year.
+Additionally, the rollercoaster workforce (i.e., people leaving their jobs in droves, mass hiring, remote onboarding, rounds of tech layoffs, etc.) further highlighted shortcomings in the areas of HR, healthcare, and financial wellness.

 Step 2: Review last year’s open enrollment strategy and materials